python-streamz/streamz/docs/source/async.rst

 Using Dask
 ----------

-Dask_ is a parellel computing library that ses Tornado for concurrency and threads for computation.
+Dask_ is a parellel computing library that uses Tornado for concurrency and threads for computation.
 The ``DaskStream`` object is a drop-in replacement for ``Stream`` (mostly).
 We need to create a Dask client.
 This will start a thread and IOLoop for us.